 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-Therefore, some amounts presented in this schedule may differ from amounts presented in the County's basic financial statements.
+Therefore, some amounts presented in this schedule may differ from amounts presented in the financial statements.
+Expenditures reported on the schedule are reported on the modified accrual basis of accounting.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance for all awards with the exception of Assistance Listing 21.019, which follows criteria determined by the Department of Treasury for allowability of costs.
+Under these principles, certain types of expenditures are not allowable or are limited as to reimbursement.